 The connection to nature and to focus on compassion and taking a positive frame of mind to the outside world.

-What changes do you notice in students after some time practicing SUP yoga?
+What changes do you notice in students after some time practising SUP yoga?

 Confidence, balance, strength, childlike re-connection, happiness, greater connection with the earth, elements, respect for the earth.